Vitamin C: Pharmacodynamics

+Pharmacokinetics

+Ascorbic acid is absorbed in the body by both active transport and passive diffusion.
+Approximately 70%–90% of vitamin C is active-transport absorbed when intakes of 30–180 mg/day from a combination of food sources and moderate-dose dietary supplements such as a multi-vitamin/mineral product are consumed.
+However, when large amounts are consumed, such as a vitamin C dietary supplement, the active transport system becomes saturated, and while the total amount being absorbed continues to increase with dose, absorption efficiency falls to less than 50%.
+Active transport is managed by Sodium-Ascorbate Co-Transporter proteins (SVCTs) and Hexose Transporter proteins (GLUTs).
+SVCT1 and SVCT2 import ascorbate across plasma membranes.
+The Hexose Transporter proteins GLUT1, GLUT3 and GLUT4 transfer only the oxydized dehydroascorbic acid (DHA) form of vitamin C. The amount of DHA found in plasma and tissues under normal conditions is low, as cells rapidly reduce DHA to ascorbate.

-SVCTs appear to be the predominant system for vitamin C transport in the body, the notable exception being red blood cells, which lose SVCT proteins during maturation.
-In both vitamin C synthesizers (example: rat) and non-synthesizers (example: human) cells with few exceptions maintain ascorbic acid concentrations much higher than the approximately 50 micromoles/liter (µmol/L) found in plasma.
-For example, the ascorbic acid content of pituitary and adrenal glands can exceed 2,000 µmol/L, and muscle is at 200-300 µmol/L. The known coenzymatic functions of ascorbic acid do not require such high concentrations, so there may be other, as yet unknown functions.
+SVCTs are the predominant system for vitamin C transport within the body.
+In both vitamin C synthesizers (example: rat) and non-synthesizers (example: human) cells maintain ascorbic acid concentrations much higher than the approximately 50 micromoles/liter (μmol/L) found in plasma.
+For example, the ascorbic acid content of pituitary and adrenal glands can exceed 2,000 μmol/L, and muscle is at 200–300 μmol/L. The known coenzymatic functions of ascorbic acid do not require such high concentrations, so there may be other, as yet unknown functions.
 A consequence of all this high concentration organ content is that plasma vitamin C is not a good indicator of whole-body status, and people may vary in the amount of time needed to show symptoms of deficiency when consuming a diet very low in vitamin C.

-Excretion can be as ascorbic acid, via urine.
-In humans, during times of low dietary intake, vitamin C is reabsorbed by the kidneys rather than excreted.
+Excretion (via urine) is as ascorbic acid and metabolites.
+The fraction that is excreted as unmetabolized ascorbic acid increases as intake increases.
+In addition, ascorbic acid converts (reversibly) to DHA and from that compound non-reversibly to 2,3-diketogulonate and then oxalate.
+These three metabolites are also excreted via urine.
+During times of low dietary intake, vitamin C is reabsorbed by the kidneys rather than excreted.
 This salvage process delays onset of deficiency.
-Only when plasma concentrations are 1.4 mg/dL or higher does re-absorption decline and the excess amounts pass freely into the urine.
-Ascorbic acid also converts (reversibly) to dehydroascorbate (DHA) and from that compound non-reversibly to 2,3-diketogulonate and then oxalate.
-These three compounds are also excreted via urine.
 Humans are better than guinea pigs at converting DHA back to ascorbate, and thus take much longer to become vitamin C deficient.

-Chemistry

-The name "vitamin C" always refers to the -enantiomer of ascorbic acid and its oxidized forms, such as dehydroascorbate (DHA).
-Therefore, unless written otherwise, "ascorbate" and "ascorbic acid" refer in the nutritional literature to -ascorbate and -ascorbic acid respectively.
-Ascorbic acid is a weak sugar acid structurally related to glucose.
-In biological systems, ascorbic acid can be found only at low pH, but in solutions above pH 5 is predominantly found in the ionized form, ascorbate.
-All of these molecules have vitamin C activity and thus are used synonymously with vitamin C, unless otherwise specified.

-Numerous analytical methods have been developed for ascorbic acid detection.
-For example, vitamin C content of a food sample such as fruit juice can be calculated by measuring the volume of the sample required to decolorize a solution of dichlorophenolindophenol (DCPIP) and then calibrating the results by comparison with a known concentration of vitamin C.

-Testing

-Simple tests are available to measure the levels of vitamin C in urine and serum.
-These better reflect recent dietary intake rather than total body content.
-It has been observed that while serum concentrations follow a circadian rhythm or reflect short-term dietary influence, content within cells or tissues is more stable and can give a better view of the availability of ascorbate within the entire organism.
-However, very few hospital laboratories are adequately equipped and trained to carry out such detailed analyses.